Code-Institute-Submissions/driving-school/README.md

  - No errors were found

 [Google Lighthouse](https://developers.google.com/web/tools/lighthouse)
-- Found  contrast issues and stated that some headings  were non-sequential.
+- Found  issues with contrast, size of the social icons, and non-sequential headings.
 These issues were  were fixed for accessibility.

 ![Google Lighthouse Results](assets/images/docs/google-lighthouse-results.gif)